List of Days of Our Lives characters introduced in the 2010s: Arianna Horton

 Arianna Grace Horton is the daughter of Gabi Hernandez and Will Horton.
 She is introduced on May 21, 2013.
-Her name comes from her late aunt, Arianna Hernandez.
-Since 2019, the role has been played by Sydney Brower.
+She is named after her late aunts, Arianna Hernandez and Grace DiMera.
+From 2019 to 2020, the role was played by Sydney Brower.
+In 2022, Lane Rosa briefly portrayed the role.
+In April 2025, it was announced the character had been rapidly aged and recast with Marissa Reyes; she debuted when Arianna returned to Salem on May 20.

 Arianna is conceived when her parents have a one-night stand in August 2012.
-When Gabi finds out that she is pregnant she decides on an abortion, but can't go through with it.
+When Gabi finds out that she is pregnant she decides on an abortion, but cannot go through with it.
 Gabi is in a relationship with Will's cousin, Nick Fallon, and Nick wants to be Arianna's legal father.
 Will reveals that he is actually Arianna's father at Nick and Gabi's first attempt at a wedding in January 2013.
 Will signs away his rights after Nick blackmails him (about him shooting EJ DiMera) in March 2013.
 Leading up to her birth, Gabi and Nick are held hostage by Jensen, a former prison inmate Nick knows.
 Sonny and Will arrive and Sonny is able to escape with Gabi, but Will stays to help Nick.
 Gabi reveals that she has been having small contractions all day and Sonny finds an abandoned shed in which to deliver the baby.
 Sonny delivers Arianna, and Gabi and Arianna are brought to the hospital and given a clean bill of health.
 After she is born, Gabi and Nick send back her birth certificate before Gabi signs it in order to have Will's name listed as the father.